POSITION: Assistant Planner

 COMPENSATION: $55,000-$65,000 Depending on qualifications, generous benefits package

-The Assistant Planner, working under the directions of the Planning and Community Development Director, focuses on short, intermediate, and long-term planning initiatives in the areas of land use, housing, commercial development, economic development, and more.
-They responsible for reviewing all site plans that go before the Planning Board and coordinating between the board, developers, town officials, and any other interested parties.
+The Assistant Planner, working under the direction of the Planning and Community Development Director, focuses on short, intermediate, and long-term planning initiatives in the areas of land use, housing, commercial development, economic development, and more.
+They are responsible for reviewing all site plans that go before the Planning Board and coordinating between the board, developers, town officials, and any other interested parties.